-The Family Institute of Neve Yerushalayim is an advanced post-graduate family therapy training center for religious therapists, as well as a Community Mental Health agency serving the needs of the religious communities of greater Jerusalem.
+The Family Institute of Neve Yerushalayim is an advanced post-graduate family therapy training center for religious therapists, as well as a counseling center serving the needs of the religious communities of greater Jerusalem.

 In addition, there are opportunities for joining one of several special units.
 These include: Pinat HaYeled, Children’s Unit, Adolescent Unit, Sexual Abuse Unit, Trauma Unit, Couple’s Unit and Group Unit.
 These units receive 3-4 hours of group supervision a week and are generally open to more experienced practitioners.

 The Family Institute is primarily a post-graduate training facility for individuals who have completed at least a Master’s level graduate degree in a mental health field, with a minimum of two years supervised clinical experience.

 A university education is an absolute necessity for the development of a mental health professional.
 It is how one attains the essential knowledge base for practice.
 Nevertheless, most successful professionals go on to train in a post-graduate facility such as The Family Institute, because competence as a therapist requires advanced training with the support and guidance of excellent supervisors and an intense focus on the development of advanced clinical skills.

 For the Internship program an average of 12 hours a week, and for the Externship program approximately 5-7 hours a week.
 Unit requirements vary but are generally approximately 6-7 hours a week.